DavidT3/XGA/README.md

 ## Made a design decision that XGA will expect region files in the XCS format
 * DS9 standard
 * With XCS colours - green = extended, red = point etc.

+## XGA was designed and tested with XSPEC 12.10.1